Whether you’re a first-time buyer or looking for your next home, a new build property could be a great option for you.

-Our guide outlines everything you need to know about buying a new-build property and also answers some key questions and clears up some misconceptions along the way...
+Our guide outlines everything you need to know about buying a new build, answers some key questions and clears up some common misconceptions along the way...

-As with buying any home you should always do your research to ensure you're making a sound decision.
+With any property purchase, you should always do your research to ensure you're making a sound decision.

-But even new-builds can have teething problems akin to an older property throwing up a nasty surprise after you have completed your purchase.
+But even new builds can have teething problems, just like an older property can sometimes throw up a nasty (and costly) surprise once you’ve completed.

 You should also be certain that you are buying in a location where demand for more modern properties will remain high, so when you come to sell your home, you will reap the benefits of that demand and any capital growth that comes with it.

-And that means, should you have to sell within the first two or three years of owning your home, you might struggle to meet the price you originally paid.
+And that means if you decide to sell your home within the first two or three years of ownership, you might struggle to meet the price you originally paid.

 Just because a new-build property is new, it doesn't mean the asking price is non-negotiable.